 Warm Weather and Cautionary Notes for Drivers

-Welcome to the time of year that many British Columbians eagerly await; sunny, warm conditions that translate into beach weather and enjoyment of the great outdoors.
-However, the onset of great weather also brings some inherent cautions.
+We are now approaching the time of year that many British Columbians begin to enjoy sunny, warm conditions, beach weather and exploration of the great outdoors.
+However, the onset of great weather also brings with it other areas that require our attention.

-The second caution is one that drivers, particularly those who are parents of young children or pet-owners – need to observe and be responsive to.
-Each spring and summer, medical professionals and first responders warn drivers about the dangers associated with leaving a small child or pet in a parked vehicle.
-Yet, each year we read media reports that illustrate the tragic outcomes that can often result.
+Each spring and summer, medical professionals and first responders reminder drivers about the dangers associated with leaving a small child or pet inside a parked vehicle.
+Yet, each year, media reports continue that illustrate the tragic outcomes that can often result of forgetting about the precious cargo in vehicles.

 Unfortunately, there are instances when a child is left unattended for no other reason than their presence has slipped the mind of a parent who may be overwhelmed, distracted or exhausted.
 People often assume that because something is important, it will stay top of mind, but that isn’t always the case.
 Consider the number of times you might drive to a specific destination but don’t recall every aspect of the journey.
 It’s muscle memory that at least in part has guided your journey, and many of the functions were simply instinctive.